bindestriche/srt_fix/README.md

 ## Installation

 ### Windows
- download the .exe from [resles](yt-autosub-srt-fix/releases/tag/subtitles)
+Download the .exe from [release](yt-autosub-srt-fix/releases/tag/subtitles)

 ### other